 Forrás SQL Integrated accounting system is used by the Coordinating Beneficiary.
-In this system the project's codes are 1121 and 1126 (Annex Fin46).
+In this system the project's codes are 1121 and 1126 (Refer to Annex Fin46 of MTR2).

 Coordinators of Beneficiaries submitted their monthly financial report to the Project Office of the Coordinating Beneficiary where the project administrator checked them whether all verifications were submitted, matching the formal requirement and the approved budget figures.